brucethemoose/AvatarUpscale/README.md

-The Blu Ray release of Avatar: The Last Airbender doesn't look great.
-So I'm gathering info on my previous attempts to upscale and clean up Avatar: The Last Airbender in one place, in the hopes of improving on the Blu Ray release.
+I'm gathering info on my previous attempts to upscale and clean up Avatar: The Last Airbender in one place, in the hopes of improving on the (IMO) subpar ATLA Blu Ray Release

 ## Communities/Links
 * GameUpscale Discord: https://discord.gg/cpAUpDK